 Please provide proposed additions and recommendations to PeopleNow.org by email RefineThePlan@PeopleNow.org and fax 703-521-0849.

-This Action-Plan will reduce the largest wealth-divide of all times.
+This Action Plan will reduce the largest wealth divide of all times.
 The world has 2,235 billionaires, and 211 thousand individuals with more than 30 million dollars in net-worth.
-But 987 million people live in extreme poverty—less than $1.25 per day (456.25 dollars per year).
-But the world’s gross product is about 72 trillion dollars.
+987 million people in the world live in extreme poverty— on less than $1.25 per day (456.25 dollars per year).
+The world’s gross product is about 72 trillion dollars.
 The population is about 7.3 billion.
 If those living in extreme poverty get an equal share they would get $27 per day ($10,000 dollars per year, $40,000 per year for a family of 4).

 The fact that no matter how progressive income-taxes become, progressive income-taxes alone will not reverse the wealth-divide.
 In the title of his Nov 18, 2012 New York Times article, Daniel Altman states the obvious: To Reduce Inequality, Tax Wealth, Not Income.
-In his article, which is attached below, Mr Altman also states that “Scholars have recommended a wealth tax in the past, but not as a replacement for the income, estate and gift taxes” and explains his proposal in detail and its merits.
+In his article, which is attached below, Mr Altman also states that “Scholars have recommended a wealth tax in the past and explains his proposal in detail and its merits.

 Since individuals can have funds invested in corporations and banks can own mortgages and loans, there should be a progressive net-asset tax on all individuals and corporations, companies and other entities with more than $1 million in net-assets.